Fraud Blocker 3 Unintended Benefits of a Guitar Capo - Guitars on Main

 It should be noted that using a guitar capo past the 12th fret can make playing more difficult.
 The fret spacing gets too narrow to comfortably play chords.

-Once you get used to playing with a capo in the different positions, you might be interested in learning songs that use a capo, such as Hotel California, Wonderwall, Free Falling, Fire and Rain, Landslide, Norwegian Wood, the Sound of Silence, the list goes on and on!
-There are so many great tunes out there recorded with a capo.
+Once you get used to playing with a capo in different positions, you might be interested in learning songs that use a capo, such as Hotel California, Wonderwall, Free Falling, Fire and Rain, Landslide, Norwegian Wood, the Sound of Silence—the list goes on!
+There are so many great tunes recorded with a capo.

 We hope this article has been insightful for you.
 As always, if you have any questions, just ask; we are here to help.
 And if you know of any guitar players that could benefit from this knowledge, please share it with them.
 Happy playing!